shade-econ/sequence-jacobian/README.md

     - example with multiple exogenous states
     - shocks to transition matrix of exogenous states

-If you need help with running Jupyter notebooks, check out the [official quick start guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).
-If you'd like to learn more about Python, the [QuantEcon](https://python-programming.quantecon.org/intro.html) lectures of Tom Sargent and John Stachurski are a great place to start.
+## Resources

+If you'd like to learn more about Python, its numerical libraries, and Jupyter notebooks, the [introductory lectures at QuantEcon](https://python-programming.quantecon.org/intro.html) are a terrific place to start.
+More advanced tutorials for numerical Python include the [SciPy Lecture Notes](http://scipy-lectures.org/intro/language/python_language.html) and the [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+There are many other good options as well: thanks to Python's popularity, nearly limitless answers are available via Google, Stack Overflow, and YouTube.

+If you have questions or issues specific to this package, consider posting them on our [GitHub issue tracker](https://github.com/shade-econ/sequence-jacobian/issues).

+For those who used our pre-1.0 toolkit, which had a number of differences relative post-1.0, you can go back to our [early toolkit page](https://github.com/shade-econ/sequence-jacobian/tree/bcca2eff6041abc77d0a777e6c64f9ac6ff44305) if needed.